 Possession (1980) by Andrzej Zulawski

 Probably Andrzej Zulawski’s most famous film and one of the most hypnotic horror movies ever made, Possession is a strange, crazy and mysterious film about a woman who decides to leave her husband.
-Surprised by her attitude and awkward behaviour, the man hires a detective to follow her and what they both discover will shock not only them but the audience itself.
+Surprised by her attitude and awkward behavior, the man hires a detective to follow her and what they both discover will shock not only them but the audience itself.
 With an amazing performance by Isabelle Adjani, Possession pushes the boundaries of the horror genre in every possible way by creating a film whose mysteries will haunt you down for hours after the movie is finished.
 A must watch.

 The Entity (1982) by Sidney J. Furie